MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 ### Identify critical flows

-With the flows identified and performance data in hand, you can begin ranking all the flows and identifying all critical flows.
-Identifying critical flows involves evaluating the performance impact of each flow and its over all criticality.
+With the performance data available, you can begin ranking all the flows and identifying the critical flows.
+The identification of critical flows requires you to evaluate the performance impact of each flow and it's over all criticality to the business.
 Effective flow prioritization ensures that the most important flows receive the resources needed before less critical flows.
-It's a fundamental strategy for improving performance efficiency.
 To prioritize flows in your application, consider these steps:

 - *Identify business impact*: Start by assessing the importance of each flow within your operations.
 Focus on how each flow aligns with your business objectives, its impact on users, and the potential negative effects of poor performance.
 For instance, while a free service tier may attract more users, a paid tier could be more vital for your business goals.

 Additionally, consider the performance impacts of a flow across one or more business processes.
-Some business processes may be supported by multiple flows, but it's likely that one flow carries the weight of performance.
-You want to identify these types of flows.
+Multiple flows might support a single business process, but often, one flow has a significant effect on the performance of that process.
+You want to identify the flows that the greatest performance impact.
 Conversely, a single flow might underpin several processes.
 In such cases, the performance of this flow directly influences the efficacy of all related processes, and it's likely a critical flow.

 - *Analyze performance data*: Analyze the performance metrics associated with each flow.
 Look for patterns, anomalies, or standout metrics that can provide insights into the flow's efficiency and importance.
-For example, system flows with significant usage is likely an important flow.
+For example, system flows with significant usage are likely important flows.

 - *Assign criticality rating*: Based on the business impact and performance indicators, you should prioritize the flows.
-Use criticality ratings of "High", "Medium", and "Low".
+Use criticality ratings of *High*, *Medium*, and *Low*.
 Flows with a significant business impact or high performance demand should receive a "High" criticality rating.
 These flows are your critical flows.
 Focus on flows with high user traffic or have a direct effect on revenue generation.
-The following table provides characteristics of critical ("High") and noncritical flows ("Medium" to "Low").
+The following table provides characteristics of critical (*High*) and noncritical flows (*Medium* to *Low*).

 | Critical flows | Noncritical flows |
 |-|-|